techidaily/site-win11-tips/source/_posts/streamlining-browsing-efficiency-on-windows.md

  Have a look at your installed browser extensions to see if you can remove any.
 Each active extension can have one or more processes running, so cleaning out your add-on clutter is an easy way to reduce the count.

- Check out[how to find, install, and manage extensions on Edge](https://www.makeuseof.com/find-install-manage-extensions-chrome-edge-vivaldi/) for more information on how to do this.
+ Check out [how to find, install, and manage extensions on Edge](https://www.makeuseof.com/find-install-manage-extensions-chrome-edge-vivaldi/) for more information on how to do this.

 ### 2\.
 Change Edge's Settings